Top 10 Things to Do in Brasov

 Walk to Cetatuia Fortress

-Offering panoramic views over the city, including the neighborhoods outside the historical center, this hill fortress is only a short walk from the central park Nicolae Titulescu.
-Rebuilt in 1625, the fortress – located outside the fortified city – had a strategic defensive role throughout the centuries.
+Offering panoramic views of the city, including the neighborhoods outside the historical center, this hill fortress is only a short walk from the central park Nicolae Titulescu.
+Dating from 1625, the fortress – located outside the fortified city – had a strategic defensive role throughout the centuries.
 It served for more than two centuries as a prison, until 1954.

 Have lunch in the Council Square